the-full-stack/website/docs/course/2022/lecture-4-data-management/index.md

 The **object storage** is an API over the filesystem.
 Its fundamental unit is an object, usually in a binary format (an image, a sound file, a text file, etc.).
 We can build versioning or redundancy into the object storage service.
-It is not as fast as the local filesystem, but it can b fast enough within the cloud.
+It is not as fast as the local filesystem, but it can be fast enough within the cloud.

 ### Databases